cromega/keyguard/README.md

 `/pubkey` just responds with the public key without authentication.

+## K8s deployment

+Check the [ci/k8s](https://github.com/cromega/keyguard/tree/master/ci/k8s) folder for an example

 ## Running it on Cloud Foundry

-You can actually run KeyGuard on Cloud Foundry!

-Build it, put your key and config.json in the folder and `cf push`.
-Don't forget to configure `PublicUrl` to the correct route beforehand.
+Build it, put your key in the folder and `cf push`.

-You can use an encrypted SSH key if you are scared of pushing your key to a public cloud.
+You can use an encrypted SSH key if you are not comfortable with pushing your private key somewhere

 An example app manifest looks something like this: